Th3Herm1t/NeoNyx/README.md

 ## Dataset Description
 - The dataset, `combined_data_highest_voted.csv`, contains detailed personality profiles, descriptions, and multiple typing systems for public figures.
 Special thanks to [personality-database.com](https://www.personality-database.com/) for providing the data and inspiration for this project!
 We ensured compliance with their `robots.txt` and limited our request rate.

-- The dataset is hosted and availabel here on [Kaggle](https://www.kaggle.com/datasets/abdelkarimbsalah/nyx-2-1) licensed under the [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](LICENSE).
+- The dataset is hosted and available here on [Kaggle](https://www.kaggle.com/datasets/abdelkarimbsalah/nyx-2-1) licensed under the [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](LICENSE).

 - The cloud version of the analysis notebook is also available on Kaggle [here](https://www.kaggle.com/code/abdelkarimbsalah/neonyx/).